cpp-for-yourself/lectures-and-homeworks/lectures/parallelism.md

 ### High-level Task-Based Parallelism
 But there *are* cases when we *need* to employ parallelism.
 One example of such a case is common in many GUI frameworks, where there is a main thread that handles the UI, and background threads that handle heavy tasks, because nobody likes a frozen application, which happens if the UI thread does too much work.

 If we have such a heavy task to run, we can use [`std::async`](https://en.cppreference.com/w/cpp/thread/async.html).
 This function takes a callable (like a [lambda](lambdas.md)) and a [launch policy](https://en.cppreference.com/w/cpp/thread/launch.html), and runs this callable asynchronously, potentially on a background thread.
 It returns a `std::future`, which is basically a promise like "I don't have the result now, but I will in the *future*."
+This future object handles getting us the result with a `.get()` call as well as what happens if the underlying code fails or when the result is not ready yet.

 For the sake of example, let's say our application, given a path to a massive image (we'll fake it here), needs to load it from disk (we'll simulate this by sleeping for 5 seconds).
 Let's first see what happens if we just load the image on the main thread: